Horghi1/PEM/README.md

 # PEM  - Private Expense Manager

-This is a training purpose project.
+ ## *** This is a training purpose project. ***

+With PEM you can easily manage your expenses.
+Its simple and intuitive appearance allows you to quickly get an overview of daily and monthly expenses but also the saving rate.

 # Tools & Technologies